W

 Where to Find Wood Ducks

 Wood ducks are native to North America.
-They can be found as far north as Canada and as far south as central Mexico and Cuba.
+They can be found as far north as Canada and as far south as central Mexico, and have also been introduced to Cuba.

 Year-round, regardless of the season, this species of duck will occupy the area on or near some type of water source.
 They prefer water sources with dense coverage, as this allows them to perch and forage as needed.
 Some of their most common habitats include bottomland forests, swamps, marshes, and beaver ponds.
 Unlike some other species, which can thrive in freshwater or brackish water, wood ducks prefer freshwater marshes.
 However, they are still found in coastal regions and islands.